BrawlRoles/Docs/commands/administration/club.md

 | rank/default | The rank a member must have in the Brawl Stars club to get the role or default if every member from the club should get it.
 Available ranks are: `Member`, `Senior` or `Vice-President`. |

 {% hint style="danger" %}
-The role argument must be one word, the role id, the mentioned role or you can search for it when there are multiple roles with the argument you have inserted.
+The role argument must be one word, the role id, the mentioned role, or we can search for it when there are multiple roles with the argument we've inserted.
 {% endhint %}

 ##How to actually use it